rebotnix/TensorRT/README.md

 # REBOTNIX VISION TOOLS FOR GUSTAV INDUSTRIAL SOLUTIONS
 # TensorRT Open Source Software
-This repository contains the Open Source Software (OSS) components of NVIDIA TensorRT.
-Included are the sources for TensorRT plugins and parsers (Caffe and ONNX), as well as sample applications demonstrating usage and capabilities of the TensorRT platform.
-These open source software components are a subset of the TensorRT General Availability (GA) release with some extensions and bug-fixes.
+This repository contains the Open Source Software (OSS) components of NVIDIA TensorRT that we use for all our hardware and software plattforms.

-* For code contributions to TensorRT-OSS, please see our [Contribution Guide](CONTRIBUTING.md) and [Coding Guidelines](CODING-GUIDELINES.md).
-* For a summary of new additions and updates shipped with TensorRT-OSS releases, please refer to the [Changelog](CHANGELOG.md).

 # Build